uvalib/shakespeare/_news/README.md

-# Creating A New article
+# Creating A New Article

 ```
 ---